ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ## Step 1: Choose your plan
 {: #choose_plan}

 {{site.data.keyword.messagehub}} offers three different plans.
-To help you decide which one to choose, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose){: external}.
+To help you decide which one best suits your needs, see [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose){: external}.

 * The [Lite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_lite) offers access to a single partition in a multi-tenant {{site.data.keyword.messagehub}} cluster free of charge.
+Use the Lite plan to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.

-* The [Standard plan](docs/EventStreams?topic=EventStreams-plan_choose#plan_standard) offers pay-as-you-go access to the multi-tenant {{site.data.keyword.messagehub}} service.
-It's charged on a per partition-hour basis with an additional per GB charge for outbound data consumption.
+* The [Standard plan](docs/EventStreams?topic=EventStreams-plan_choose#plan_standard) offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service that seamlessly autoscales as you increase the number of partitions you are using for your workload.

 * The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise) offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
 This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.